-The Ohio State University established a transition task force to direct the return to appropriate on-campus operations.
-In addition to closely monitoring state and federal guidance, the task force is using a data-informed approach for recommending when it is safe to begin transitioning back onto campus.
+The Ohio State University established a transition task force to direct the return to appropriate in-person operations.
+In addition to closely monitoring state and federal guidance, the task force used a data-informed approach to guide the transition back onto our campuses.

-Together as Buckeyes, we will chart a path forward, create a considerate community for all, and we’ll find ways to be stronger together — even while we stand six feet apart.
+Together as Buckeyes, we are charting a path forward, creating a considerate community for all and finding ways to be stronger together — even while we stand 6 feet apart.

 Task Force Leaders

 Chair: Gail Marsh, Senior Vice President, Chief Strategy Officer